We are grateful to the experts in various fields who share their vast knowledge with local nonprofits through Impact Foundry educational programs.

 Third Sector Company :http://www.thirdsectorcompany.com/

-Currently, Ms. Yee serves on the board of the California Museum and Impact Foundry.
-Her broad array of business, sales, public sector and non-profit experiences and her opportunities to pursue her passions to give back to the community has fueled her Strengths development and provides real-life experiences her clients and workshop participants can relate to and use to enhance their personal strengths journey.
+Ms. Yee’s broad array of experience and commitment to bringing out the best in people has fueled her Strengths development and provides many real experiences her clients can relate to and use to enhance their personal and professional journey.

 Email :[email protected]